adgardner1392/activity-logger/readme.txt

 * User login, logout, profile updates, and password reset logging.
 * Bulk and individual deletion of logs.
 * Search and filter logs by user, action, post type, and date.
-* Export logs as CSV with customizable fields.
+* Export logs as CSV.
 * Added settings to exclude specific option names from being logged.